+Kindly consult (OMADICT] for more abbreviations used in this document.

 Introduction

 Version 1.0

-This enabler defines the application layer communication protocol between the LWM2M Server and the LWM2M Client which is placed in the LWM2M Device.
+This enabler defines the application layer communication protocol between a LWM2M Server and a LWM2M Client, which is located in a LWM2M Device.
 The OMA Lightweight M2M enabler includes device management and service enablement for LWM2M Devices.
 The target LWM2M Devices for this enabler are mainly resource constrained devices.
-Therefore, this enabler provides a light and compact protocol as well as an efficient resource data model.
+Therefore, this enabler makes use of a light and compact protocol as well as an efficient resource data model.

-Client-Server architecture is introduced for LWM2M Enabler.
+A Client-Server architecture is introduced for the LWM2M Enabler, where the LWM2M Device acts as a LWNM2M Client and the M2M service, platform or application acts as the LWM2M Server.
 The LWM2M Enabler has two components, LWM2M Server and LWM2M Client.
 Four interfaces are designed between these two components as shown below:

 Device Discovery and Registration